RiseGaming/Takistan-Life-Rules/README.md

 2. Enables faction collaboration.
    - War cannot be declared whilst Joint Ops are active.
    - OPFOR cannot bring War Vehicles into the North if Martial Law is not declared.
-3. Territory rules apply (e.g. Opfor leads in the South).
+3. Territory rules still apply: Opfor command leads the South and Blufor command leads the North.
+   Notify the hosting faction before enforcing laws across the border.
 4. Must be communicated to all units.
 5. Cross-territory access is allowed.
 6. Both factions enforce laws map-wide.